How to Become a Speech-Language Pathologist in North Carolina

 • Linguistic/Cognitive Disorders

-Electives often narrow in on special patient populations or communication disorders.
-They may include:
+Electives often focus on special patient populations or specific communication disorders:

 • Craniofacial Anomalies